 Eliot’s unnamed Fisher King, a motif he borrowed from medieval romance, is in some sense a stand-in for the central narrator who may or may not lie behind the multivocal poem, who is also a (failed) reader.
 He is, finally, a figure who struggles to connect “nothing with nothing,” the horror of contemporary war with the symbols of old religion, the misuse of language with the tradition of western literature.
 The result is no synthesis, but cognitive dissonance projected onto 1920s Europe, a cacophony of voices and visions that fail to resolve themselves into a meaningful whole.

-If the naked violence of the theatrical cut weren’t enough, Miller’s preferred black-and-white version of the film, the Chrome Edition, replicates the similarly high-contrast, über-retro, bloody, fascist aesthetic of Frank Miller’s Sin City.
+Fury Road is not told by an idiot, but it is told in the dialect of its own world, just as MacCarthy’s The Road is told in a broken, anarchic post-apocalyptic English.
+If the naked violence that forms the grammar of the theatrical cut weren’t enough, Miller’s preferred black-and-white version of the film, the Chrome Edition, replicates the similarly high-contrast, über-retro, bloody, fascist aesthetic of Frank Miller’s Sin City.
 Fury Road‘s resemblance to a standard action film obscures the insights it offers on our attitude toward the past to those who take it as a straightforward action movie, and that’s part of the brilliance of its effect.
 In the post-apocalyptic Outback, the story suggests, a self-centered ideology like Joe’s naturally rises to the top, and in the process gains the exclusive authority to tell stories, to recount the past.

 The practically religious fervor of Joe’s subjects is not reciprocated with the traditional benevolence of noblesse oblige.
 The inhabitants of his walled city beg him for water, and with disingenuous magnanimity he bestows only a tiny portion of what they need, and of what he has. revealing a leader with contemptuous (if any) regard for his citizens (sound familiar?).
 Immortan Joe, in a phrase we are by now all too familiar with, “says what he thinks,” and he perpetuates his rule by keeping his subjects in a state of existential anxiety, purportedly protecting them from their own potential decadence while hoarding the necessities of human life and monopolizing automotive transportation, the only plausible means of migration across the hostile Outback.